About the bill

 Length: 5 pages

-This bill was introduced on February 27, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 27, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying